Olu Jacobs: Career

-Personal life
+Personal life and death

-Jacobs has been married to fellow Nollywood actor Joke Silva since 1989.
-They have two children.
+Jacobs was married to fellow Nollywood actor Joke Silva since 1989.
+They had two children.
 Asked why his wife still bears her maiden name, Jacobs answered: "She is her own individual.
 When I met her, she was an actress known as Joke Silva; so why should marrying me now deny her and her audience her name.
-She is Miss Joke Silva who is Mrs. Joke Jacobs.
+She is Miss Joke Silva who is also Mrs. Joke Jacobs.
 It is as simple as that.
 People began to say what they like.
 They have even written that we are separated and all sorts of stuff.
 When she is working, she is Joke Silva and as well as Mrs. Joke Jacobs at home."
-The couple founded and operate the Lufodo Group, a media corporation that consists of film production, distribution assets and the Lufodo Academy of Performing Arts.
+The couple founded and operated the Lufodo Group, a media corporation that consists of film production, distribution assets and the Lufodo Academy of Performing Arts.

 Rumours that Jacobs had died circulated in 2021, until he attended Afriff in November 2021 where he was honoured with the Lifetime Achievement Award.
-His wife Silva later revealed in an interview with Chude Jideonwo that he is battling Dementia with Lewy bodies.
+His wife Silva later revealed in an interview with Chude Jideonwo that he was battling Lewy body dementia.

+Olu Jacobs died on 16 September 2026, at the age of 84, with an announcement made by his son in the early hours of the day.

 Accolades

+In 2011, Nigerian president Goodluck Jonathan awarded Jacobs the national honour of a Member of the Order of the Federal Republic for his long service in the film industry.
+He received the accolade in a ceremony that year.

 Olu Jacobs was honoured with the Industry Merit Award for outstanding achievements in acting at the 2013 Africa Magic Viewers' Choice Awards.